 - 1/2 cup (72g) sultanas, soaked in water for 2 hours then drained

 - 1/2 cup (120g) vegan cream cheese***

 - 1/2 cup (50g) vegan white chocolate****, melted

 - 1/2 cup (50g) powdered sugar, or softened coconut butter

 - To make the scrolls: Combine all the ingredients in a large bowl and mix until it comes together.
 If you have a stand mixer, you can do this using your dough hook.
 Knead the mixture until it forms a stretchy and smooth dough.
 Leave the dough in the bowl or stand mixer, cover with a tea towel and leave it in a warm place for at least 1 hour or until the dough doubles in size.

 - Lightly dust a clean surface with flour.
 Scoop out the dough and use a rolling pin to flatten the dough into a rectangular shape.
-Use a pastry brush to spread all of the filling onto the rectangle, around 2cm or 1 inch away from the sides.
-Scatter the sultanas on top of the filling.
+Use a pastry brush to spread the melted butter on the dough.
+Scatter the sugar and spices onto the surface and rub in.
+Scatter the sultanas on top.